pete-wn/exiletools-indexer/README.md

 # ExileTools Indexer

-**Note:** This is a re-factor in progress.

-Path of Exile Shop Forum Indexer used by http://exiletools.com
+This is the Path of Exile Shop Forum Indexer used by http://exiletools.com including all of the pipeline code required to take items from pathofexile.com and turn them into Elastic Search documents.

 ## Why?